This is a complete guide to a non-toxic bathroom – safe for the chemically sensitive.

 Acrylic and Fiberglass

-For the very sensitive these are not usually one of the top choices due to some offgassing in the beginning.
+For the extremely sensitive these are not usually one of the top choices due to slight off-gassing in the beginning.
 Though with time these become acceptable.

 Veritek is a brand name of fiberglass.